vshn/jira-chat-notifier/README.md

     webhook.
 Supported: `updated`, `created`.
 If not specified, all events are sent.
 Can be combined, separated by comma.

+Thanks to the amazing go configuration library [spf13/viper](https://github.com/spf13/viper) configuration is automatically reloaded when the configuration file changes.
+This even applies for changes to a ConfigMap when deployed on Kubernetes / OpenShift / APPUiO.

 ## Usage

 The incoming webhook URL needs to be configured in JIRA.
 URL endpoint, example: